kelvinCB/Kelvin-Portafolio/docs/CI_CD_GUIDE.md

 # CI/CD Pipeline Documentation with GitHub Actions

 This document outlines the Continuous Integration (CI) pipeline implemented for this project using GitHub Actions.
-The goal of this pipeline is to automate the testing process to ensure code quality and stability.
+The goal of this pipeline is to automate the testing process to ensure code quality and stability, with a focus on reliable Playwright end-to-end (E2E) testing.

 ## 1. Overview